In-Home Diabetes Care in Las Vegas

 Statistics from the CDC show 11.9 percent of United States Citizens are diabetic.
 The highest percentages appear in persons 45-year-old and above.
 The good news is that, with diabetes home care, patients in Las Vegas can learn to manage their condition and prevent it from worsening.
 Diabetes can often lead to other health risks such as:

 - Diabetes-related wounds

 This is why it’s so important to work with a skilled nurse to keep diabetes under control in the comfort of your own home.
 In-home nursing for diabetes care is a great way to manage the condition and its symptoms while avoiding many of the risk factors that diabetic patients have.
 We can help you craft your diabetes home care plan in order to treat the disease in the comfort of home while you focus on your health and wellness.

 Diabetes Treatment at Home to Prevent Diabetic Complications for Las Vegas Patients

 People with diabetes are predisposed to many complications that can be even more detrimental to their health in other manners.
 Such complications include:

 Major Skin Infections

 Patients often suffer skin complications from infections or other disorders.
-An in-home care provider observes and treats it immediately to prevent it from becoming an infection.
+With diabetes care in Las Vegas, a medical professional will observe and treat it immediately to prevent it from becoming an infection.
 They heal slowly, so a skin infection may take several weeks to address.

 Risk of Stroke

-In-home health care providers monitor blood pressure and help lower cholesterol in the diet to reduce the possibility of stroke.
+With diabetes home care management, a skilled nurse can assist in monitoring blood pressure and helping lower cholesterol in the diet to reduce the possibility of stroke.
 Monitoring blood pressure and diabetes together also reduces the chance of kidney disease.
 High blood pressure can lead to heart attacks, strokes, kidney disease and eye complications.